Skip to content

 Other software may refer to it as "Reverse Interval" or "Reverse Compensation".

-To use this feature, you need to measure the response of your machine at a couple of different speeds.
+To use this feature, you need to measure the response of your machine at a few different speeds.

-Create a small rectangle in LightBurn, 50 mm wide and 10 mm high,
+1. Create a rectangle in LightBurn, 50 mm wide and 10 mm high,

-To compensate for the misalignment of lines, measure the distance between the ends of the lines at each Speed.
+6. To compensate for the misalignment of lines, measure the distance between the ends of the lines at each Speed.
+You'll need to enter half that distance in the next step.

-In the Device Settings window, click Add to enter the Speed and Line Shift (distance between ends of lines) values into the Scanning Ofset Adjustment table.
+7. In the Scanning Offset Adjust section of the Device Settings window, click Add to enter the Speed and Line Shift (distance between ends of lines) values into the Scanning Ofset Adjustment table.
 LightBurn will use this information to compute the correct adjustments for other speeds as well.

 Note